Who Can Enter?

 Medals

-To receive a finisher medal at each event, please order one medal per race (e.g. Series entry = four medals).
+To receive a finisher medal at each event, please order one medal per race (e.g. A full series entry requires four medals).

-This approach helps reduce overproduction, supports sustainability, and keeps entry fees affordable - while still allowing runners to purchase a memorable keepsake if they wish.
+This approach reduces overproduction, supports sustainability, and helps keep entry fees affordable, while still allowing participants to purchase a meaningful keepsake if they wish.

 Medals may be purchased at the time of entry or later by logging into your Race Roster account.
-Medal orders close 12 days before each event.
+Medal orders close 12 days prior to each event.

 Medal Refunds and Delivery

-Once medal orders have closed, medals are non-refundable.
+Once medal orders close (12 days prior to the event), medals are non-refundable.

-If you order a medal but do not complete the event, you are still entitled to receive your medal (If you have not received a refund).
+If you order a medal but do not complete the event, you remain entitled to receive your medal (provided no refund has been issued).

 Medals may be collected at the finish area or posted for an additional fee.